 AR 3-13 Foreign Study for Academic Credit

 (a) Students may be granted academic credit for study as a visiting student at a foreign institution, under the following conditions:

-(1) The student must submit an application for individual study at a foreign institution in such form as specified by the Assistant Dean, Student Records, for approval by the Director, Student Academic Affairs.
+(1) The student must submit an application for individual study at a foreign institution in such form as specified by the law school’s Associate Registrar, for approval by the Director, Student Academic Affairs.

 (2) The application will be approved only if the student’s proposed course of study:

 (i) provides an educational experience consistent with the objectives of the Juris Doctor program that is not available as a practical matter by residential study at the School of Law;

 (ii) includes courses, materials, and methods of instruction and evaluation that are equivalent to those employed at the School of Law; and